hernantz/blog/content/its-the-competition-stupid.md

 we come together with people alike and form organization.

 Kinds of organizations:

 * There are aspects that allow choices to co-exists i.e multiple newspapers, soccer teams, brands of cookies, etc.
-Anyone can choose base on whatever is their motivation and possibilities.
+Anyone can choose based on whatever their motivations and possibilities are.
 * There are other things that don't allow other alternatives to co-exist.
 Governments are the most representative example of this kind.

 Centralized and external decision making doesn't seem like a good idea.